|Birth: ||Oct. 27, 1749|

 |Death: ||Dec., 1816|

 Keziah and William became residents of Cheraw County, South Carolina before migrating to Effingham County, Georgia and later to Bulloch County.
-They had nine children: Aaron Cone, Sr., Jane E. Cone, William Cone, Jr., Joseph Cone, Keziah Cone Dampier, Sarah Cone Knight, Nancy Ann Cone Hagin, Mary Cone Lee Best, and Elizabeth Cone.
+They had nine children: Aaron Cone, Sr., Jane Elizabeth Cone Hardee, William Cone, Jr., Joseph Cone, Keziah Cone Dampier, Sarah Cone Knight, Nancy Ann Cone Hagin, Mary Cone Lee Best, and Elizabeth Cone.
 Keziah and William resided in the Ivanhoe Voting District (Briar Patch Census District) of Bulloch County, Georgia.
 His wife Keziah preceeded him in death, in 1810.

-He later remarried, to Martha Beacham Cone of Camden County, Georgia.
+He later remarried (and divorced from) Martha Beacham Cone of Camden County, Georgia.
 William was 67 when he died in December of 1816 in Bulloch County and was buried, probably near his first wife's grave, in the Old William Cone-Barber Family Cemetery (Captain William Cone Cemetery) adjacent to the old Barber family homestead on the east side of the Old River Road near the Stagecoach Road on the western bank of the Ogeechee River south of Georgia Highway 119 (Guyton-Stilson Road).
 In 1985 a bridge across the Ogeechee River linking Bulloch and Effingham Counties was named in honor of him.

 Thanks so much to the dozens of Cone family genealogists for much of this information and to the late William Bernard Cone, Jr. for creating the site.
 Any errors, however, are mine alone.
 Please go to the "edit" link on this site with any corrections or additions.

 Keziah Eudel Barber Cone (1750 - 1810)*